bennettisworking/generator-gulp-sass-livereload/README.md

 ## Getting Started

-You need Yeoman generator to use this generator.
+You need to install Yeoman to use this generator.
 ```
 $ npm install -g yo
 ```

-And then install generator-gulp-sass-livereload.
+And then install it.

 ```
 $ npm install -g generator-gulp-sass-livereload